After Macron win, EU lawmakers eye swap plan to close Strasbourg seat

 Last week's election win in France of pro-EU President Emmanuel Macron may further help the plan come to fruition.

 MEPs convene in Strasbourg for one week every month and in Brussels for the remainder.
-The monthly upheaval costs the bloc 114 million euros ($123.96 million) a year, EU auditors say.
+The monthly upheaval costs the bloc 114 million euros a year, EU auditors say.

 Critics have long called for the arrangement to be scrapped, but it has stayed in place largely because France would have vetoed any attempt to make the required amendment to the EU treaty.